xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 bash ~/Downloads/riscv-none-embed-gcc-xpack.git/scripts/build.sh --arm64 --disable-multilib
 ```

-A typical run takes about 370 minutes.
+A typical run takes about 545 minutes (was 374 without rvv).

-Please note that the 32-bit build fails with out of memory.
+Please note that the 32-bit build fails with 'out of memory'.

 ### Clean the destination folder for the test binaries